 2 to hold workshops in developing countries with presentations and training on the use of equipment employed in assessing human exposure to RF energy;

-3 to support developing countries while they establish their regional centres equipped with test benches for monitoring conformance of telecommunication terminal equipment and human exposure to electromagnetic waves using, among other things, the modalities listed in Resolutions 44 (Rev. Dubai, 2012) and 76 (Rev. Dubai, 2012) of this assembly, in the context of the development of the regional test centres and of Resolution 177 (Guadalajara, 2010) of the Plenipotentiary Conference,invites Member States and Sector Members
+3 to support developing countries while they establish their regional centres equipped with test benches for monitoring conformance of telecommunication terminal equipment and human exposure to electromagnetic waves using, among other things, the modalities listed in Resolutions 44 (Rev. Hammamet, 2016) and 76 (Rev. Hammamet, 2016) of this assembly, in the context of the development of the regional test centres and of Resolution 177 (Busan, 2014) of the Plenipotentiary Conference,

+requests the Secretary-General

+To coordinate the activities carried out by the three ITU Sectors in accordance with the above

+To bring this resolution to the attention of the Plenipotentiary Conference (2018) for consideration and required action, as appropriate, when reviewing Resolution 176 (Rev. Busan, 2014)

+invites Member States and Sector Members

-to contribute actively to the work of Study Group 5 in providing relevant and timely information in order to assist developing countries in providing information and addressing measurement concerns related to RF exposure and electromagnetic fields,further invites Member States
+to contribute actively to the work of Study Group 5 in providing relevant and timely information in order to assist developing countries in providing information and addressing measurement concerns related to RF exposure and electromagnetic fields,

+to conduct periodic reviews to ensure that ITU recommendations and other relevant international standards related to the exposure to EMF are followed

+to raise public awareness of the health effects of human exposure to nonionizing EMF, by conducting different types of awareness-raising campaigns

+to cooperate and share expertise and resources between developed and developing countries in order to help governmental administrations, especially in developing countries, to establish an appropriate regulatory framework for protecting people and environment from non-ionizing radiation,

+further invites Member States

 to adopt suitable measures in order to ensure compliance with relevant international recommendations to protect health against the adverse effect of EMF.